SHARE

 • View Recipe Key

-These maple dessert recipes celebrate maple syrup in all its glory—cookies, candies, petite French cakes, cozy puddings, and even frozen treats.
+Craving maple?
+These maple dessert recipes celebrate maple syrup in all its glory—from classic sugar shack desserts, cakes, and pies, to cookies, candies, breakfast treats, and more!

 Quick Recipe Chooser: Pick your maple dessert mood